 Studying a language can be extremely rewarding and exciting.
-They provide an insight into other cultures and can open the door to travel and employment opportunities.
+Languages provide an insight into other cultures and can open the door to travel and employment opportunities.

-What's more, we know that employers value languages, as they are increasingly important to make sure we can compete in the global market.
+What's more, we know that employers value languages, as they are increasingly important to make sure we can For more information see: compete in the global market.